mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Gentlemen.
 I've an errand to run and then I'll be on my way to Shaki.
 Thank you for entrusting me with this mission.
 I won't let you down."

-"Good luck, Liffa," said Jesse, somberly.
+"Good luck, Liffa," said Jathi, somberly.

 "Don't get yourself killed," said Thimlu.